Atlantic coastal desert: Ecology

 This bioregion is fairly rich in endemic plants but has no endemic fauna.
 The flora consists of a variety of lichens, succulents and drought-resistant shrubs.
-The Mediterranean monk seal (Monachus monachus) is found here and the broad bays are important over-wintering grounds for large numbers of Palearctic wading birds.
+The Mediterranean monk seal (Monachus monachus) is found here and the broad bays are important overwintering grounds for large numbers of Palearctic wading birds.
 Greater flamingoes (Phoenicopterus roseus) and many other waterbirds congregate on the wetlands during their migrations.
 Mammals found here include the Dorcas gazelle (Gazella dorcas), golden wolf (Canis lupusater), fennec fox (Fennecus zerda), Rüppell's fox (Vulpes rueppelli), sand cat (Felis margarita), honey badger (Mellivora capensis) and striped hyena (Hyaena hyaena).